Indian media fret as conglomerate buys up major news channel

-FRANKFURT Acquisitive Chinese conglomerate HNA is in final talks over the purchase of Hahn airport in western Germany, the airport's state owners said on Monday.

-NEW DELHI/MUMBAI Just before Indian conglomerate Reliance Industries Ltd (RELI.NS) completed a deal to take control of media group Network18 Media & Investments Ltd (NEFI.NS) in early July, two top editors stepped down.
+NEW DELHI/MUMBAI, Aug 3 Just before Indian conglomerate Reliance Industries Ltd completed a deal to take control of media group Network18 Media & Investments Ltd in early July, two top editors stepped down.

 In farewell letters to staff, both mentioned press freedoms.